SVMAC: Unsupervised 3D Human Pose Estimation from a Single Image with Single-view-multi-angle Consistency: Related work

-However, their methods can't be generalized to unknown motions and camera positions well.
-In this paper, we propose an unsupervised adversarial training method to estimate a 3D human pose and a camera simultaneously.
-We also use two networks with shared weights to simulate multi-view consistency to impose a single-view-multi-angle consistency constraint.
+However, these methods can't be generalized to unknown motions and camera positions well.
+In this paper, we propose an unsupervised adversarial training method to simultaneously estimate a 3D human pose and a camera from 2D joint locations extracted from a single image.